-CALENDAR - 2011 (2010 Program Year)
+TAX RELIEF CALENDAR - 2020 (2019 Program Year)

 January 1 Freeze claim due at O.P.M.
 (Forms M-36 and M-36R).
 January 1 O.P.M. notifies municipality of any adjustments to the claim for reimbursement for the Freeze Program (Forms M-36 of previous year's submission).
-January 16 Owners' and Freeze applications sent to municipality from Office of Policy and Management.
-(Forms M-35H and M-36R).
-February 1 Assessor must notify Owner/Freeze applicants to refile by this date , by regular mail, enclosing an application form and an explanation.
-March 15 Last day to receive Owner/Freeze applications in the mail from applicants.
-After this date, applications must be filed in person only .
-April 1 Assessor must notify Owner/Freeze applicants with a certified letter if they have not refiled by March 16.
-May 15 Owners' claim form due at municipality from O.P.M.
+January 16 Owner/Freeze applications made available to municipality from Office of Policy and Management (Forms M-35H and M-36R).
+February 1 Assessor must notify Owner/Freeze applicants to refile by this date, by regular mail, enclosing an application form and an explanation.
+April 15 Last day to receive Owner/Freeze applications in the mail from applicants.
+After this date applications must be filed in person only .
+April 30 Assessor must notify Owner/Freeze applicants by mail evidenced by a certificate of mailing if they have not refiled by April 15.
+May 15 Owners claim form made available to municipality by O.P.M.
 (M-35B).
-May 15 Last day to accept Freeze and Owners' applications.
-NOT May 16.
-July 1 Owners' claim forms and the Totally Disabled claim forms are due for submission to the Office of Policy and Management.
+May 15 Last day to accept Owner/Freeze applications without an extension.
+July 1 Owners claim forms and the Totally Disabled claim forms are due for submission to the Office of Policy and Management.
 July 15 Last day for municipality to appeal Freeze reimbursement notification (previous year's submission).
-August 1 Additional Veteran's claim forms are due for submission to O.P.M.
-September 8 Payment issued (approximately) to municipality for Freeze Program.
-October 1 Proration forms due at O.P.M.
+August 1 Additional Veterans claim forms are due for submission to O.P.M.
+August 15 Last day to request (from OPM) an extension of time to file for the Owner/Freeze programs September 15 Payment issued to municipality for Freeze Program.
+October 1 Owner/Freeze Proration forms due at O.P.M.
 (Forms M-35G/M-36G, M-35P, and M-36P).
-December 31 Payment issued to municipality for Owners' program and Additional Veterans' program.
+October 1 Last day to accept additional veteran applications without an extension.
+December 31 Payments issued to municipality for Owners' program, Additional Veterans program and Totally Disabled program.
+December 31 Last day to request (from Assessor) an extension of time to file for the Additional Veterans program

-TOTALLY DISABLED
+TOTALLY DISABLED Q&A